Choosing a career in crimes,

 it leads to pain and heartache

-strained relationships' shared dreams,
+strained relationships' shared

 lives' together plans.